-Most consumers get it wrong with at least one or more of these four critical areas.
+Most consumers get it wrong with at least one or more of these critical areas.
 The truth is, most consumers don't know What makes one carpet better than another?
-I receive plenty of emails from homeowners who have bought the wrong carpet and want me to help them make it right.
+I receive plenty of emails from homeowners who have bought the wrong carpet and want me to help them try to make it right.
+Usually it's already too late.
 Don't become a victim of a scam!
-Read more about common Carpet Scams.

 You must choose the right Grade (quality) and style of carpet as is predetermined by your own specific Needs, Goals and Lifestyle.
-The only way to determine this effectively is to have a fundamental understanding of Carpet Specifications including face-weight, pile height, tuft twist and fiber type and how they affect carpet durability and longevity.
-Other factors that need to be considered are anti-static and anti-stain properties of the carpet in question.
-Let me help you make sense of it all...
+The only way to determine this effectively is to have a fundamental understanding of Carpet Specifications.
+This includes face-weight, pile height, tuft twist, fiber type and how they affect carpet durability and longevity.
+Other factors that you may want to consider are anti-static and anti-stain properties of the carpet in question.
+How Much Does New Carpet Cost?

 Not only must you hire a qualified carpet installer, you must also choose the right grade of carpet and padding too.
 Just as important is making sure you buy from an honest and reputable carpet and flooring dealer.
 That's how to purchase new carpet like a pro!
 See who I recommend near you.